 New customers need to create a username and password used to access the online sportsbook each time.
 Once you’ve answered a few security questions, confirmed your age, and agreed to the terms and conditions, you’re ready to wager.

-The New Hampshire version of DraftKings Sportsbook will be available for download to bettors with both Apple and Android devices.
+The New Hampshire version of DraftKings Sportsbook is available for download to bettors with both Apple and Android devices.

 The DraftKings Sportsbook NH app is natively coded for iOS devices and available for download in the App Store.

-Since Google Play doesn’t allow real-money gambling apps in its store, Android users can download the mobile app from the DraftKings website.
+Google Play hosts the app, and Android users can download the mobile app from the DraftKings website.

 Live wagering is one of the most popular ways to bet on sports online.
 Unlike bets placed prior to a game starting, live (or “in-play”) betting allows bettors to get money down

 In other states, DraftKings Sportsbook offers a vast range of in-play options for just about every market available.

 Standard bets like point spread, moneyline and totals are always available, along with alternate lines in some instances.
 Live betting typically includes a myriad of game, team, and player props, too.